Free Clinics

 - WIC – Women, Infants, Children–WIC approved foods for pregnant, postpartum, and breastfeeding women, infants and children up to age 5 (fruits, veggies, 100% juice, legumes, peanut butter, cereals, whole grains, milk, yogurt, eggs, cheese, and infant foods).
 We also offer breastfeeding support and information about feeding and caring for infants in a confidential environment with a registered dietician.

-- First Breath-First Breath is a free program that helps pregnant women, new moms, and their families quit or reduce smoking.
+- First Breath: First Breath is a free program that helps pregnant women, new moms, and their families quit or reduce smoking.

 Trempealeau County Public Health Programs